scientifichackers/zproc/docs/user/introduction.rst

 Mutating objects inside state
 -----------------------------

-You must remember that you can't mutate (update) objects deep inside the state.
+You must remember that you can't mutate (update) objects beyond one level inside the state.

 .. code-block:: python